Look forward to seeing people again.

 Easy challenges return more energy than they cost to complete, and harder challenges return even more energy.

-Challenge Game Rules
+Rules

-3. Discuss the middle “catalyst” question.
-(5 minutes.)
+3. Engage in a group discussion of the middle "catalyst" question.

-Lead by taking the Mentor Path
+Lead by taking the Mentor Path, and test-drive your inner hero

 Imagine a culture that rigorously develops mentors and leaders, where people regularly take on greater challenges to become more powerful and improve their community.